Skip to content

 Border Vacuum Risk

-Highways, rail, parking lots, blank institutional edges — the kinds of borders Jacobs warned about.
+Highways, rail, parking lots, and blank institutional edges: the kinds of borders Jacobs warned about.